rostislav-matveev/FvwmPy/README.md

 - **`m.h_exit(pack)`**

-  This handler ignores its argument, cleans things up and terminate the module.
+  This handler ignores its argument, cleans things up and terminates the module.

 - **`m.h_updatewl(pack)`**

   This handler is capable to process packets matching `fvwmpy.M_FOR_WINLIST`.
-It uses the packet to update `m.winlist` database.
+It uses information in the packet to update `m.winlist` database.

 #### Winlist database **`m.winlist`**